nypublicradio/nypr-design-system-vue3/README.md

 @nypublicradio:registry=https://npm.pkg.github.com
 //npm.pkg.github.com/:_authToken=your_personal_access_token
 ```
 Only commit the `.npmrc` file with the first line to git.
 Your personal access token should *never* be committed to git.
-If you accidentally commit your personal access token, delete it and genenerate a new personall access token with `read:packages` permission.
+If you accidentally commit your personal access token, delete it and generate a new personal access token with `read:packages` permission.

 ## Installation
 ```